aroberge/avantpy/roadmap.md

      - [ ] Show the diff for a previously imported module
         - [ ] show errors if not an AvantPy module
      - [ ] Show the diff from a source file which is not imported.
-- [ ] Consider adding a check in the tokenizer to ensure that opening and closing brackets match.
 - [ ] Add check for mixed spaces and tab characters: new lines should either all start with spaces or tabs, but not both.
 - [ ] After implementing basic exception handling, confirm that it works
   - [ ] for the console
     - [ ] for SyntaxError
     - [ ] for other types not derived from SyntaxError